janv/john-carmack-plan-archive/by_year/johnc_plan_1999.md

 You can ask for a different number of snapshots by changing the "snaps" variable, but there isn't a lot of benefit to that.
 Dedicated servers run at 40hz, so stick to divisors of that: 40, 20 (default), 10.
 A snaps of 40 will usually just cause you to hit your rate limit a lot faster.
 It may be usefull for tuning rate, if nothing else.

-You can adjust the local timing point with "cg_timenudge ", which effectively adds local lag to try to make sure you interpolate instead of extrapolate.
+You can adjust the local timing point with `cg_timenudge`, which effectively adds local lag to try to make sure you interpolate instead of extrapolate.
 If you really want to play on a server that is dropping a ton of packets, a timenudge of 100 or so might make the game smoother.

 ------
 One more addition to net cvars:
-"cl_maxpackets" will restrict the maximum number of outgoing packets to prevent client to server rate problems.
+`cl_maxpackets` will restrict the maximum number of outgoing packets to prevent client to server rate problems.
 This does not limit the client framerate.
 This defaults to 20, which might actually be a bit low.
 You might try experimenting with raising this to 40.

-"cl_maxfps" still exists, but it will never need to be used for networking reasons.
+`cl_maxfps` still exists, but it will never need to be used for networking reasons.

 -------
 * converted cvar allocation to indexes to allow range checking
-* cgame converted over to use vmCvar_t instead of cvar_t needed for interpreted cgame
+* cgame converted over to use `vmCvar_t` instead of `cvar_t` needed for interpreted cgame
 * fixed server crashing string bug
 * adjusted scoreboard for 8 players
 * show hostname on connection screen
 * fixed null model warning on startup
 * more space for hostname on local servers screen
 * fixed mac Open Transport memory buffer bug, this was causing most of the mac crashes
-* made Info_ValueForKey() case insensitive
+* made `Info_ValueForKey()` case insensitive
-* sv_privateClients, sv_privatePassword. this allows you to reserve slots on a public server for password access while allowing most to be freely available
+* `sv_privateClients`, `sv_privatePassword`. this allows you to reserve slots on a public server for password access while allowing most to be freely available
 * "server is full" message on connect screen
 * archive handicap in config file
-* cheat protect r_nocurves
+* cheat protect `r_nocurves`
 * byte order independent zip checksum
-* removed cl_stereo, use glConfig.stereoEnabled
+* removed `cl_stereo`, use `glConfig.stereoEnabled`

-### John Carmack's .plan for Apr 27, 1999
+## John Carmack's .plan for Apr 27, 1999

 * cgame converted to use local buffer based lerpTag for interpretation
 * cgame converted to use local buffer based argv for interpretation